 Hi everyone!
 My name is Wendy Nelson.
 I am a wife and mother of 3 girls.
 I am an IT manager by trade with a background in business analysis and project management, so my natural tendencies are to analyze and organize everything!
 This proved to be very helpful during the college search process.

-As of the start of 2019, I can proudly say that we are done with the college search process at my house!
+We are done with the college search process at my house!
 My three girls had 3 very different college search processes, but all were quite successful:

 - Daughter #1 – Received a half-tuition scholarship to a highly ranked regional university with a terrific Honors College.
 Went on to receive a full tuition scholarship to get her Master’s degree and a graduate assistant stipend to cover her living expenses.
 She also benefited from private scholarships awarded Senior year of high school and during college (all local scholarships).